react-dnd/react-dnd/README.md

 * Takes the best from HTML5 API but [hides its many quirks](http://www.quirksmode.org/blog/archives/2009/09/the_html5_drag.html):
   - doesn't require you to `preventDefault` anything to start working;
   - emits `enter` and `leave` as you'd expect instead of doing it for every child node;
-  - supports nested drop targets;
-  - provides helpers to read drag state inside `render()` without handling `enter` and `leave`;
+  - lets you read drag state from `render()`;
-  - consistently fires events if source DOM node was removed;
+  - consistently fires events even if source DOM node was removed;
-* Includes a helper to preload images and calculates needed image size considering browser differences;
+* Includes a helper to preload images for drag thumbnails;
-* Makes it easy for drop targets to change their appearance when compatible data is being dragged or hovered;
-* Makes it easy to render a custom drag layer where you can draw your own drag preview.
+* Lets you render a custom drag layer if you'd rather draw your own drag preview.

 ## Documentation